mirrexagon/lua-irc-engine/README.md

 	Called when a CTCP message is received in a PRIVMSG.
 	"params" is a table of parameters.
-	If the command is ACTION, CTCP passes processing on to the ACTION handler, and the CTCP callback isn't called.
+	If the command is ACTION, CTCP passes processing on to the ACTION handler, and the CTCP callback isn't called. -- TODO: This is now a lie with how callbacks are always called.
+The handler needs a fix.

 CTCP_REPLY (sender, origin, command, params, pm)
 	As above, but for CTCPs in a NOTICE.